r-grandorder/tri-hermes/en/pages/agartha.md

 Could this be...the Amazons' war cry...!?

 **Scheherazade:**
 This is bad.
-Be careful! ! !
+Be careful!!!

 **Resistance:**
 Aaagh!